ShivamLatawa/jsTrends/jsDesignPatterns/README.md

 ## 4. Singleton Pattern

-The Singleton pattern is thus known because it restricts instantiation of a class to a single object.
+The Singleton pattern is known because it restricts instantiation of a class to a single object.
 Classically, the Singleton pattern can be implemented by creating a class with a method that creates a new instance of the class if one doesn't exist.
 In the event of an instance already existing, it simply returns a reference to that object.

 An example of Singleton usage is use of an office printer.
 If there are ten people in an office, and they all use one printer, ten computers share one printer (instance).
 By sharing one printer, they share the same resources.